Digital-Data-Co/forge-docs/src/user-guide/projects/runners.md

 ### Security Considerations

-- Always use HTTPS for communication between runners and Forge UI
+- Always use HTTPS for communication between runners and Forge
-- Implement proper network security between runners and Forge UI
+- Implement proper network security between runners and Forge
 - Consider using isolated environments for sensitive operations

 ## Best Practices